Volgat/LongAnimation/README.md

 We provide some test cases in  `test_json` folder.
 You can also try our model with your own data.
 You can change the lineart sequence and corresponding character design in the script `Long_animation_inference.sh`.

-During the official training and testing, the --height and --weight we used were 576 and 1024 respectively.
+During the official training, the --height and --weight we used were 576 and 1024 respectively.
 Additionally, the model can also be compatible with resolutions of 768 in length and 1360 in width respectively.